Princeton-CDH/lenape-timetree/content/leaves/ramapough-lenape.md

 title: Ramapough Lenape
 ---

-Wolf, Turtle, and Deer Clans living in three communities across the NJ/NY border. [see Munsee Farm, Ramapough Munsee Museum]
+Wolf, Turtle, and Deer Clans live in three communities across the New Jersey/New York border. [see Munsee Farm, Ramapough Munsee Museum]